Poland seals Belarus border crossing in migrant standoff | DW | 09.11.2021

 "We will not be intimidated and will defend peace in Europe with our partners from NATO and EU."

-Belarus denied Polish accusations as "unfounded and unsubstantiated" and claimed Warsaw was deliberately escalating tensions.
+Belarus denied the Polish accusations, labeling them as "unfounded and unsubstantiated," and claimed Warsaw was deliberately escalating tensions.

 Hundreds of migrants are believed to still be near the border on Tuesday, with videos showing tents and fireplaces on the Belarusian side.
 The Polish Interior Ministry said the night was quiet, save for a rock being thrown at a police car.